Emotionally Unavailable: What It Means & 15 Signs To Look For

 You cut people off at the drop of a hat

-Letting go of toxic, draining relationships with friends and partners is a good idea, but emotionally unavailable people tend to do this without proper consideration for the consequences.
+Letting go of draining, toxic relationships with friends and partners is a good idea, but emotionally unavailable people tend to do this without proper consideration for the consequences.
 If you'd rather ghost or block someone than work through a conflict, you may want to look inward.
 This is often a sign that you have internal work to do on your capacity for the emotional space needed for a truly deep relationship.
 Cutting someone off protects you from getting close to people, but it also distances you from anything meaningful.

 Is it bad to be emotionally unavailable?